WolframResearch/LibraryLinkUtilities/docs/modules/wstp.rst

 Just write `ms << myNestedMap` and a nested Association will be returned.
 It works in the other direction too.
-Obviously, for the above to work, key and value type in the map must be supported by WSTP.
+Obviously, for the above to work, the key and value types in the map must be supported by WSTP.

 If you have any particular type that you think should be directly supported by WSStream, please let me know.